 Energy efficiency is a big driver for choosing a newly-built home.
 Better insulation and a tighter envelope keep cool air in.
 Dual or triple pane windows with special coatings keep heat out.
 More efficient HVAC and energy star appliances minimize the energy the home needs to run.
 Modern plumbing fixtures conserve water.
 Some even come with solar electric and water already built in.

 Most new homes come with a HERS rating which is like miles per gallon for your home.
-For more information, check out our Green Real Estate page.
+For more information, check out our Going Green page.
 And this site will show you which builders offer Energy Star Certified Homes.